Skip to content

 No Slony Like Solution

 When all the database changes are generated by ruby classes from migrations, there is a problem with getting the SQL out of those Ruby files.
-David Wheeler has similar point of view.
+David Wheeler has a similar point of view.

 Final Thoughts

 I think of a database as a good data storage where all data is valid.
 All the time is valid.
 That’s why I need all those checks, foreign keys, triggers and so on.
-Ruby on Rails folks just treat database as a simple bag full of data, but when the application grows much bigger it looks like a GIGO = Garbage In, Garbage Out approach.
-Do whatever you want but you should know that when data in database is not valid, it’s just too late and you can throw such a database away.
+Ruby on Rails folks just treat the database as a simple bag full of data.

 Better Migrations?